Mental Health Difficulties

 The World Health Organisation defines mental health as a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.
 Mental health is an essential component of general health and wellbeing.
 Poor mental health affects our ability to cope with and manage our lives, particularly during personal change and through key life events, and decreases our ability to participate fully in life.

-Mental health difficulties in students can develop in response to pressures at college, at work, at home, trauma, or relationship difficulties.
+Mental health difficulties in students can develop in response to pressures at university, at work, at home, trauma, or relationship difficulties.
 Many mental health difficulties are temporary, responding to medication, therapy, and rest.
 Some people may experience more long term difficulties which are interspersed with period of good and poor health.
-Students with mental health difficulties can register with the Disability Service, to access services and advice, to support them in their student role.
+Students with mental health difficulties can register with the Disability Service, to access supports and advice, to support them in their student role.
 Types of mental health diagnoses include: depression, anxiety, eating disorders, obsessive compulsive disorder, personality disorders, and schizophrenia.

 Difficulties that may be experienced by university students with mental health difficulties